Quickstart

 pip install <wheel-file>

-A typical workflow to successfully run the qualification command in local mode is described as follows:
+A typical workflow to successfully run the qualification command:

-1. Follow the instructions to setup the CLI
+1. Follow the instructions to set up the prerequisites and install the CLI

-2. Spark event logs from prior runs of the applications on Spark 2.x or later.
-Get the location of the Apache Spark eventlogs generated from CPU based Spark applications.
+2. Get Apache Spark eventlogs from prior runs of CPU based applications on Spark 2.x or later.
 In addition to local storage, the eventlogs should be stored in a valid remote storage:

-• For Dataproc, it should be set to the GCS path.
+• For Dataproc, it should be set to GCS path.

-• For EMR and Databricks-AWS, it should be set to the S3 path.
+• For EMR and Databricks-AWS, it should be set to S3 path.

 Copy